Kenneth DeMarree

 2023 Western NY Psychology Undergraduate Conference (L to R: Matt Preisigke, Brad Castiglia, Ken DeMarree, Angelia Venezia, Emily Sutton, Taylor Lee)

-2015 Escape Room Success (L to R: Brian Lanza, Ruo Shan Weng, Tommy Saltsman, Ji Xia, Lauren Ministero, Miranda Bobrowski, Ken DeMarree)
+2015 Escape Room Success (L to R: Brian Lanza, Ruo Shan (Jennifer) Weng, Tommy Saltsman, Ji Xia, Lauren Ministero, Miranda Bobrowski, Ken DeMarree)